The Early Years Curriculum

 We believe that parents are children’s first and most enduring educators and when parents and practitioners work together in Early Years settings, the results have a positive impact on children’s development and learning.
 We encourage parents to contribute to our assessments and provide advice and support on how learning and development can take place at home.
 Parents are encouraged to contribute to the online learning journey – Tapestry.
 We add a weekly challenge for parents to complete with their child and share the learning and other experiences that happen at home.

 Each child is assigned a key person who helps to ensure that every child’s care and learning is tailored to meet their individual needs, to help the child become familiar with the setting, offer a settled relationship for the child and build a relationship with their parents.

 Observation and assessment

 On entry to Nursery or Reception classes, information is collected from parents to help establish where the child is in relation to the development matters age-related bands.
 This information is used as a guide to providing a ‘best fit’ baseline.
 There are ongoing formative and summative assessments to ensure that practitioners have a clear understanding of a child’s progress across all areas of learning and development.
 Concerns about individual children’s progress are identified and addressed.
-Observations and assessments are kept in an individual child’s learning journey, which is available for parents to read and to contribute.
-In the final term of the year in which the child reaches age five, the EYFS Profile is completed.
+St Francis use Tapestry, an electronic learning journey to record observation and assessments.
+In the final term of the year the EYFS Profile is completed for children in Reception.

 Self-help and independence